London Bridge attacker tried to get larger truck, but payment declined

-LONDON — The carnage of the London Bridge attack could have been worse: One of the attackers tried to rent a larger truck that could have killed more people, but his payment was declined.
-The bloodthirsty gang was also shot dead before they could make their way back to the van where their petrol bombs were stored.
+LONDON —The violence of the London Bridge attack could have been worse: One of the attackers tried to rent a larger truck that could have killed more people, but his payment was declined.
+The gang was also shot dead before they could make their way back to the van where their petrol bombs were stored.

+Police said they arrested a man in Barking early Saturday while six other men remain in custody.

 After his payment was declined, Butt and his two accomplices rented a smaller van that they used to plow into crowds before they leapt from the vehicle and went on a stabbing rampage in an attack that left eight people dead and nearly 50 people injured.
 It was the third such deadly attack in Britain in the three months.